EnterpriseDB/docs/README.md

 If you experience errors or other issues with the site, the first step you should take is to run `yarn clean`, and then try `yarn develop` again.
 This clears gatsby's cache, and can often resolve strange issues.

-## Deployment
+## Development

+All changes should have a pull request opened against the default branch, `develop`.
+When a pull request is opened, Heroku should automatically create a review build, which should be linked in the pull request under "deployments".
+Review builds only include advocacy content.
+When a pull request is merged, `develop` will automatically deploy the changes to the staging environment.

+To deploy to production, create a pull request merging `develop` into `main`.
+When that PR is merged, `main` will automatically build and deploy to the production site.

+### Environment Details

 Deployments of the site use the `build-sources.json` file to determine which sources need to be loaded.
 All environments are continuously deployed - new commits to relevant branches will trigger a build of the associated environment.
+The builds are done using Github Actions, so you can view deployment progress by clicking the "Actions" tab.

 #### Staging
 Staging is hosted on Netlify, and is built from the `develop` branch.
 The build and deployment process is handled by the `deploy-develop.yml` GitHub workflow.

 #### Production
 Production is hosted on Netlify, and is built from the `main` branch.
 The build and deployment process is handled by the `deploy-main.yml` GitHub workflow.
+The production deployment process will update the search index on Algolia.

 #### Review Builds
-Review builds are automatically created for Pull Requests.
+Review builds are automatically created for pull requests.
 These builds are created by Heroku, and only include advocacy content, no other sources.

-#### Triggered Deployment
+### Triggered Deployment
 Because the site pulls docs from multiple repositories, these source repositories may trigger rebuilds of the site when appropriate.

 # Advocacy Docs